Girvies Davis and Richard Holman

 Girvies L. Davis (January 20, 1958 – May 17, 1995) and Richard "Ricky" Holman (born August 20, 1961) were American serial killers who killed at least four people during robberies in Illinois between 1978 and 1979.
 Davis, the older of the two, told an investigator that shooting witnesses was "easier" than wearing a mask.
 The two were nicknamed "The .22 Caliber Killers".
-Davis was executed in 1995, while Holman, too young to be executed, is serving a life sentence.
+Davis was executed in 1995, while Holman, who was too young to face execution, is serving a life sentence.

 Davis and Holman committed their crimes at the same time and in the same region as Andre Jones and Freddie Tiller.
 Consequently, all four men received extensive local media coverage.
 Davis is also believed to have been the first death row inmate to use the Internet to plead for clemency.
 Despite being caught red-handed, having been shot in the back by a surviving victim while fleeing the scene of a murder that he had just committed, Davis was able to convince many of his proclaimed innocence.
 Governor Jim Edgar received 1,200 emails worldwide demanding clemency for Davis, but he refused to intervene.

 Early life

 Davis, one of eight children, grew up in poverty in East St. Louis.
 His 4th grade teacher, Annie Quinley Petchulat, described him as "a poor pathetic boy who just sat there and said nothing."
 Before the murders, Davis was known by the police as a small-time thief, a re-seller of stolen goods, and an alcoholic.

 Holman's father died when he was 7 years old, and his stepfather died when he was 16; however, he had healthy relationships with his mother and six siblings.
 Officials described Holman, who had between seven and nine years of formal education, as "borderline retarded."
 Holman likely also suffered organic brain damage at some point before 1977.
 He mentioned an incident where he'd fallen from a two-story building and hit his head.

-When Holman was 14, he found convicted of burglary and sentenced to two years of probation.
+When Holman was 14, he was convicted of burglary and sentenced to two years of probation.
 At 15, he was convicted of three counts of criminal damage to property and sent to juvenile detention.
 Holman was soon paroled, but had his parole revoked after being arrested for burglary three months later.
 He was paroled again at age 17.